cobetienca/netbeans-intellij-plugin/README.md

 # netbeans-intellij-plugin
-This plugins helps you integrate Netbeans project into Intellij
+This is an Intellij plugin, which helps you integrate Netbeans project into Intellij